alire-project/alire/doc/getting-started.md

  * Linux/MacOS: `export PATH=$PATH:$PWD/bin`
  * Windows PowerShell: `$env:path += ";$pwd/bin"`

+## `Alr` on Windows

+On Windows, the first time you run `alr` the program will ask if you want to install [msys2](https://www.msys2.org/).
+This is recommended as `alr` will use `msys2` to automatically install required tools such as `git` or `make` that you would otherwise have to install manually. `msys2` will also provide external libraries required by some projects in the Alire index, allowing you to build more projects out of the box.

 ## First steps

 The following miniguide shows how to obtain and build already packaged